-17.10.1 Catastrophic Illness or Event Definition
+- 17.10.1 Catastrophic Illness or Event Definition for the purposes of this section, a "catastrophic" illness or injury shall be limited to the following: - (1) an illness or injury that incapacitates a unit member for a period of ten (10) or more consecutive duty days, or - (2) an illness or injury that incapacitates a member of the unit member's

-- (1) a serious illness or injury that incapacitates a unit member for a period of ten (10) or more consecutive duty days, or - (2) an illness or injury that incapacitates a member of the unit member's immediate family, as defined in Section 17.1.1, requiring the unit member to take time off from work for ten (10) or more consecutive duty days to care for that family member.
+- family, requiring the unit member to take time off from work for ten (10) or more consecutive duty days to care for that family member. - (3) for purposes of the foregoing definitions, an illness or injury that "incapacitates" a unit member or family member is normally understood to be a life-threatening condition, but it can involve non-life threatening illness or injuries, provided that the condition is incapacitating.